 “House with 100 Eyes” is a found footage horror film written by Jim Roof and directed by Jay Lee and Jim Roof.
 The film follows a disturbed couple who lure unsuspecting victims into their home to serve as unwitting stars for their self-produced snuff films.

-In a genre filled with torture porn, House with 100 Eyes differentiates itself by dedicating a healthy amount of time walking us through how a snuff film is actually made, from the planning stages through execution (pardon the pun).
+In a genre filled with excessive violence House with 100 Eyes differentiates itself by dedicating a healthy amount of time walking us through how a snuff film is actually made, from the planning stages through execution (pardon the pun).

 What’s more, the film takes this approach one step further, illustrating (quite humorously) how difficult it is for the couple to successfully lure victims to their house.
 This novel approach offers a great setup for the film and provides an opportunity for a level of character development not typically found in most films within in this horror subgenre.